filecoin-project/bls-signatures/README.md

 ## Contribution

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in rust-accumulators by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in bls-signatures by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

 [circleci-shield]: https://img.shields.io/circleci/project/github/filecoin-project/bls-signatures.svg?style=flat-square